New Year in UAE: Free parking announced in Abu Dhabi

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-Residents have been advised to not park in prohibited spots, not to obstruct the movement of of vehicles and have been advised against parking in residential areas from 9pm until 8am.
+Residents have been advised to not park in prohibited spots, not to obstruct the movement of of vehicles.
+The ITC called on drivers to park properly in the designated areas and to avoid parking in residential parking spaces from 9pm until 8am.

-Bus services will operate the same as regular weekend and public holiday schedule.
+As for the operating hours of the public bus services in the Emirate of Abu Dhabi, the ITC stated that services will operate based on the schedule followed during weekends and official holidays.

+The number of trips between the city of Abu Dhabi and its suburbs will be increased, as well as the number of trips between Abu Dhabi and the other emirates.
+Furthermore, the ITC will increase trips on the free bus service No. 408 to and from Sheikh Zayed Festival, to meet the needs of its visitors.

 ALSO READ: